 If you actually want to know what veganism is then check out my very thorough article on the topic.

 Let’s be honest.
 Most of us did not go vegan because we don’t like the way meat tastes.
-We simply do not like the fact that meat comes from slaughtered animals.
+We simply do not like the fact that meat is from slaughtered animals.

 So the development of products like the Beyond Burger makes me incredibly happy.